Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Fastidious Time tracking

-##Meditate
+###Meditate

 Currently, I meditate for a minimum of 10 minutes every day.

-In principle, this seems like it should boost a sort of generalized resource of consciousness or reflectiveness or non-reactiveness.
+In principle, this seems like it should boost a sort of generalized resource of consciousness or reflectiveness or non-reactiveness, though I waffle on how much it actually helps.

+My favorite kind of meditation is See, Hear, Feel mediation, where I note, out loud, visual imagery, verbal content, and body sensations, with the words "See", "Hear", "Feel", respectively, while "greeting" and then absorbing myself in each one.

+But I'll sometimes mix it up with a simple mediation of returning to my breath, or noting when a sensation as passed away, or noting when my thoughts are of the "future" or the "past".

 My goal with meditation is to find my way into the right kind of expansive state, where I am sensitive to everything happening inside of me, but not reacting to it.